davide97l/NN-layers-implemenation/README.md

 - **EuclideanLossLayer** computes the sum of squares of differences between inputs and label.
 - **SoftmaxCrossEntropyLossLayer** can be viewed as a mapping from input to a probability distribution.

+## 4 ConvNet for MNIST Classiﬁcation

+Since ConvNet operates on two-dimensional input, we need to convert the raw data of 784×1 vector into 28×28 matrix.
+The data preprocessing and conversion have been done in the starter code.

+### 4.1 FilesDescription
+- **homework_3.ipynb** describes the contents of this project.
+- **conv_layer.py** implements the convolutional layer.
+It consists of trainable weight W and bias b.
+W is stored in 4 dimensional matrix with dimensions (n_out, n_in, kh, kw), where kh and kw speciﬁes the height and width of each ﬁlter (also called kernel size), n_in denotes the channels number of input which each filter will convolve with, and n_out denotes the number of the filters.
+There is another important parameter pad which speciﬁes the number of zeros to add to each side of the input.
+Therefore the expected height dimension of output should be equal to H + 2 × pad−kernel_size + 1 and width likewise.
+- **pooling_layer.py** is the MaxPoolingLayer and has only been implemented in non-overlapping style (stride=kernel_size).
+Therefore the expected height dimension of output should be equal to (H + 2 × pad) / kernel_size and width likewise.
+- **dropout_layer.py** implements Dropout layer.
+- **reshape_layer.py** is used to reshape feature maps and δ.